chrischambers/django-audited-models/README.rst

    information automatically.
 No need to pollute your views with unrelated logic or override ``ModelAdmin`` methods to store the user who created the record.
-5. It's pluggable - simply drop it in, inherit from ``AuditedModel``, and you'll have your creation/modification dates and the users responsible for them, respectively.
+5. It's pluggable - simply drop it in, install its requirements, inherit from ``AuditedModel``, and you'll have your creation/modification dates and the users responsible for them, respectively.
 Similarly, replace your ``ModelAdmin`` with the ``AuditedAdmin`` subclass and you'll have some sensible defaults for the admin UI (readonly metadata fields, etc.).
 6. As a bonus, ensures that ``MyModel.objects.latest()`` does something sensible by default - very handy when working with the interpreter, especially.